shivsegv/CampusSetu/README.md

 - `src/contexts`: Global state management using React Context (e.g., `AuthContext`, `UIContext`).
 - `src/data`: JSON files that act as a mock database for users, jobs, etc.
 - `src/pages`: Top-level components for each page or route in the application.
-- `src/routes`: Components related to routing, such as `ProtectedRoute`.
+- `src/routes`: Components related to routing, suchs as `ProtectedRoute`.